 5.2.
-Circles, Lines and Spheres.
-In this section, results for generators that have explicit distance functions are presented in $\mathbb{R}^2$ and $\mathbb{R}^3$ .
-These include lines, circles, ellipses, spheres and ellipsoids.
+Circles, lines, and spheres.
+In this section, results for generators that have explicit distance functions are presented in \mathbb{R}^2 and \mathbb{R}^3 .
+These include lines, circles, ellipses, spheres, and ellipsoids.
 See [43] for exact forms of the respective distance functions and their partial derivatives with respect to position and rotation.
-Circles of different size in a square are presented in Figure 5.2 with the initial and the final converged configuration subject to a stopping criterion.
-It is natural to ask as to the stability of the final configuration in order to verify that it does indeed represent a local minimizer.
-Whereas the Hessian involves boundary integral over parts of the Voronoi diagram which our method does not seek to resolve, one can approximate it with finite differences of gradients (the basis for the BFGS method).
+Circles of different size in a square were previously presented in Figure 1.1 with the initial and the final converged configuration subject to a stopping criterion.
+It is natural to ask about the stability of the final configuration in order to verify that it does indeed represent a local minimizer.
+Whereas the Hessian involves boundary integrals over parts of the Voronoi diagram which our method does not seek to resolve, one can approximate it with finite differences of gradients (the basis for the BFGS method).
 To this end, we computed the smallest and largest eigenvalues of the Hessian to be 0.0028 and 0.0871, respectively.
 In principle this computation can be done for any self-assembled arrangement of any shapes to gain numerical support that one has achieved a local minimizer of (2.1).

-Figures 5.3 and 5.4 show a self-assembly for an initial configuration of line segments and spheres (see the captions for details).
+Figures 5.2 and 5.3 show a self-assembly for an initial configuration of line segments and spheres (see the captions for details).